pingidentity/pingidentity-solution-stacks/docs/workforce.md

   cp docker-compose.yaml env_vars ${HOME}/projects/devops/workforce
   ```

-  3. If you've been running one of our other Docker stacks, from the `${HOME}/projects/devops/workforce` directory, enter:
+  3. If you've pulled or downloaded our images from the Ping Identity site on Docker hub, or have been running one of our other Docker stacks, from the `${HOME}/projects/devops/workforce` directory, enter:

      ```text
      docker-compose pull